yassinedoghri/astro-i18next/README.md

 Sets a path within a given locale.
 If the locale param is not specified, the current locale will be used.

+> **Note**
+>
-**Note:** This should be used instead of hard coding paths to other pages.
-It will take care of setting the right path depending on the locale you set.
+> This should be used instead of hard coding paths to other pages.
+It will take
+> care of setting the right path depending on the locale you set.

 ```astro
 ---